How Are You in Portuguese: 10+ Different Ways to Greet and Give Responses

 - Describing your emotional and physical state

-- Common questions about Portuguese greetings
+- Learning Portuguese greetings in context

 The most common way: "Tudo bem?"